-The Grand Finale of WomenSing’s 50th Anniversary Season will be our 6th international tour, this time to the Alta Pusteria International Choral Festival in Northern Italy.
-Here amid the Dolomites, said to be the most beautiful mountains in the world, we will share our music on an international stage.
-Over the course of four days, there will be no less than 60 performances, including our own, up and down the narrow valley.
+The Grand Finale of WomenSing’s 50th Anniversary Season was our 6th international tour, this time to the Alta Pusteria International Choral Festival in Northern Italy.
+Here amid the Dolomites, said to be the most beautiful mountains in the world, we shared our music on an international stage.
+Over the course of four days, there were no less than 60 performances, including our own, up and down the narrow valley.

-We will be challenged by the opportunity to sing in such varying venues as concert halls, churches, music pavilions, alpine refuges and castles and be inspired and enriched by the experience of hearing choirs from around the world and making new friends.
-Our tour will finish up in Lake Garda with a final performance and relaxing cruise.
+We were challenged by the opportunity to sing in such varying venues as concert halls, churches, music pavilions, alpine refuges and castles and were inspired and enriched by the experience of hearing choirs from around the world and making new friends.
+Our tour finished up in Lake Garda with a final performance and relaxing cruise.

 "I truly loved the trip to Missoula: days filled with a stimulating variety of music performed by outstanding choirs from eleven different countries, walks beside the lovely Missoula River, the company of the exceptionally warm and interesting members of WomenSing, the opportunity to see GlacierPark...
 I'm still basking in the pleasure of it all."

 "Our first day in Missoula, each choral group performed, so we were able to see many of the international groups.
 The Korean choir was standing near us and when I took a picture of them--looking like tulips in their hot pink dresses--they turned around and posed!
 They loved having their picture taken!"